some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 On a self-managed cluster, if it thinks it has 100 virtual CPUs for worker nodes, but in truth, you've used some fancy hypervisor setting to over-allocate - this'll be good until it actually needs to use everything it thinks it has but can't provision it.
 The Kubernetes scheduler is only as smart as what it can see.
 A managed service handles scaling for you invisibly.

 That's not without a cost.
 Cost planning and optimization for managed services is an entirely different exercise than owning/operating datacenters.
-You should contact the account team of the service(s) you're looking at for a better understanding of how charges are incurred because that's way outside the scope of this talk! :grinning:
+You should contact the account team of the service(s) you're looking at for a better understanding of how charges are incurred because that's way outside the scope of this talk! 😀

 ![slide-12](/assets/graphics/2022-11-21-cloud-native/slide-12.jpg)